DBRepo-Project/dbrepo/.docs/usage-overview.md

     no identifier is associated with it :material-numeric-3-circle-outline:.

     Public databases allow anyone to download :material-numeric-4-circle-outline: the table data as dataset file.
-Also it allows anyone to view the recent history of inserted data :material-numeric-5-circle-outline: dialog.
+Also it allows anyone to view the recent history of inserted data :material-numeric-5-circle-outline: dialog in Figure 13.

     <figure markdown>
     ![Table data](images/screenshots/import-dataset-step-7.png){ .img-border }
-    <figcaption>Figure 10: Table data.</figcaption>
+    <figcaption>Figure 13: Table data.</figcaption>
     </figure>

 === "Terminal"